lerni/instagram-basic-display-feed-element/README.md

 * Silverstripe 4.x
 * dnadesign/silverstripe-elemental
 * espresso-dev/instagram-basic-display-php 1.x
-* setup a FB App for basic display an set `appId` & `appSecret`, `redirectUri` 'll be DYNAMICALLY-SET-HOST.TLD/_instaauth/ but you also can set it with a domain per yml - you neet to configure the correct values (e.g. dev-url) in your FB App!
+* setup a FB App for basic display an set `appId` & `appSecret`, `redirectUri` 'll be DYNAMICALLY-SET-HOST.TLD/_instaauth/ but you also can set it with a domain per yml - you need to configure the correct values (e.g. dev-url) in your FB App!
 [Facebook for Developers](https://developers.facebook.com/docs/instagram-basic-display-api/getting-started/)

 # Configuration
 ```yaml